RyanBerliner/focustype/README.md

 # focustype

-tl;dr better looking, intentionally designed focus states for accessible websites
+**tl;dr** better looking, intentionally designed focus states for accessible websites

+See it in action at [https://ryanberliner.com/focustype/](https://ryanberliner.com/focustype/)

 This is focustype.
 It provides useful data attributes to isolate focus events based on their origins, using long and complicated javascript event handlers (kidding).
 It's very short and simple.